A group of scientists from the Israel Institute of Technology say they have found evidence of cannabis’ potential to slow or stop cancer growth.

-The researchers tested multiple cannabis extracts on different groups of cancer cells.
+The researchers tested multiple cannabis extracts on different groups of cancer cells in vitro, meaning not in live animal or human models.
 They found that several compounds extracted from the cannabis plant show efficacy in stopping the survival and reproduction of cancerous cells, as well as inducing cell death.

-Cannabis in Cancer Treatment
+Cannabis in cancer treatment

 However, new research is advancing our understanding of the interactions between certain cannabis compounds and cancer growth.
 The first study to ever analyze the interaction of cannabis as an anti-cancerogenous agent was released in 1975.

 The study conducted by the Laboratory of Cancer Biology and Cannabinoid Research of the Israel Institute of Technology in Haifa, Israel found remarkable results that advance our understanding of cannabis’ effects on cancer cells.

 However, scientists have found many other cannabinoids to have medicinal capacities, and especially, they found that the combination of different cannabinoids acting together can have enhanced or reduced properties for treating specific illnesses.

 That’s why the team at the Technion, the largest institute of technology in Israel, decided to take 12 different cannabis extracts, each containing different cannabinoids mixes, and apply them to 12 different cancer cell lines from various tumor origins.